Wild genus-zero quantum de Rham spaces: Introduction, main results, layout

-\begin{rema} Note that~\eqref{eq:normal_form_intro} is a (formal) meromorphic 1-form which coincides with its \emph{principal part}.
-In the body of the article we will recall more terminology around them, using definitions which do \emph{not} depend on uniformizers (cf.~Rmk.~\ref{rmk:global_intrinsicality}).
+\begin{rema} Note that~\eqref{eq:normal_form_intro} is a meromorphic 1-form which coincides with its \emph{principal part}, and that there are definitions which do \emph{not} use uniformizers (cf.~Rmk.~\ref{rmk:global_intrinsicality}).
+Moreover, the normal form prescribes the polar divisor of $\bm{\mc A}$, viz.,